What Is A Nurse Case Manager?

 Should I allow the NCM to participate in my treatment?

 There is no definitive yes-or-no answer to that question.
 Some nurse case managers are helpful in assisting the injured employee to get the treatment they need, while others obstruct treatment and push for the employee to return to work before the employee’s doctor recommends.
 There are also some requirements that can be put in place if an employee elects to allow the NCM’s participation, such as requiring that all reports authored by the NCM be sent to the employee’s attorney as well.
 You and your attorney should discuss the issue to make the best decision for your individual case.

 If a nurse case manager has been assigned to your case, you should discuss the pros and cons of allowing the NCM’s participation with an experienced workers’ compensation attorney.
-Call the lawyers at Woodruff Johnson & Evans at (866) 400-4450 to discuss your workers’ compensation claim and whether allowing a nurse case manager to participate in your claim is the right decision for you.
+Call the lawyers at Woodruff Johnson & Evans Law Offices at (866) 400-4450 to discuss your workers’ compensation claim and whether allowing a nurse case manager to participate in your claim is the right decision for you.